 We regularly consult and develop links with a large number of employers including, for example, the Historic Environment Division at the Department for Communities, National Trust, Ulster Wildlife Trust, who provide both snapshot advice on their work, as well as run more in-depth advice sessions, the latter often at taught Masters level.
 We also run a careers seminar programme with guest speaker employers and further-study coordinators (teacher training, Masters and PhD degrees).

-We benefit greatly from housing the Centre for Archaeological Fieldwork in the School.
-This self-funded private unit obtains commercial work from the Department for Communities, the police and civil engineering companies, thus exposing students to employers, but also providing the teaching with information on what the current employment market requires from Archaeology and Palaeoecology graduates.
+We benefit greatly from housing the Centre for Community Archaeology (Archaeological Fieldwork) in the School.
+This self-funded private unit obtains commercial work from the Department for Communities, landscape partnerships, Heritage Lottery Fund, the police and civil engineering companies, thus exposing students to employers, but also providing the teaching with information on what the current employment market requires from Archaeology and Palaeoecology graduates.

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)

 Prizes and Awards